nazavode/zirkon/docs/source/introduction.rst

     - Python >= 3.4

 Zirkon is a python library to manage configuration information.
 It implements `multiple serialization protocols`_, `option validation`_, `default values`_ and `macros`_.
-Moreover, it has been designed to fully delegate the management of the configuration data to an external dictionary-like object, so that it is possible, for instance, to use a persistent dictionary like a ``shelve.Shelf``.
+Moreover, it has been designed to fully delegate the management of the configuration data to an external dictionary-like object, so that it is possible, for instance, to use a persistent dictionary like a :py:mod:`shelve`.

 Zirkon features
 ===============